tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ## <a id="loading" name="saving"></a>Loading and Saving Programs

-When the [U/W FOCAL Manual][uwfm] talks about loading and saving programs, it is almost entirely concerned with paper tapes, but in the PiDP-8/I world — and more broadly, the simulated PDP-8 world — we have many more choices for getting programs into and out of U/W FOCAL.
+When the [U/W FOCAL Manual][uwfm] talks about loading and saving programs, it is in terms of the `PUNCH` command, which has two serious problems from our perspective:

-Below is a summary of the commands available for interacting with the OS/8 operating system and the filesystem.
-This summary is taken from the file CARD2.DA in the archive from which this distribution obtained U/W FOCAL v4E.

-### Important Caveat on Program Save / Call

-U/W FOCAL (and OMSI FOCAL as well) do not save programs as interchangable text files.
-Instead they output the raw contents of the text buffer memory inside the running FOCAL image.
+1. It was designed for use with paper tapes, which are somewhat more clumsy to use in their emulated form within SIMH than actual paper tapes.
+We're faced with either documenting the non-obvious method for working with simulated paper tapes via SIMH or documenting a non-obvious alternative that doesn't use simulated paper tapes at all.
+We chose the latter.

+2. When you use the `PUNCH` format, it dumps the raw contents of the memory buffers, which are not relocateable.
+This means you have to remember which memory page the program was saved from in order to load it back up again.
+If you have two programs you want to load at once and they both came from page 3, you've got a problem.

+Our alternative method solves both of these problems.

-Page 8 of the documentation for OMSI FOCAL (DECUS FOCAL8-177) provides a good description of thie issue, and how to work-around it to place a text version of a program on the disk:
+Page 8 of the [DECUS documentation for OMSI FOCAL][domsi] provides a good description of this issue and how to work around it to place a text version of a program on the disk:

 > ...
 FOCAL assumes `.FC` and `.FD` as name extensions for program and
 > data files respectively.
 Data files are saved in standard [...]
 ASCII
 > format and are compatible with EDIT and TECO-8.
 Program files are
 > saved in core image format and may be transferred by PIP only with
-> the '/I' option.  to produce an ASCII file containing a FOCAL program,
+> the `/I` option.
+To produce an ASCII file containing a FOCAL program,
 > `OPEN` an `OUTFILE`; `WRITE ALL` then `OUTPUT CLOSE`.

 The resulting file contains the `WRITE ALL` command at the beginning and the `OUTPUT CLOSE` command at the end.
 Removing those lines enables the file to be read back in as a program using the `OPEN INPUT` command.

-For example, here we type in a simple program; save it as ASCII on disk;
-edit out the superfluous lines; read the file back in; and run it:
+Let's see how to do this, step by step.
+First, let's enter a simple
+program:

     .R UWF16K
     *1.10 T "HELLO",!
     *G
     HELLO

+Now let's save it to an ASCII text file on the OS/8 disk:

     *OPEN OUTPUT TEST.FC,ECHO
     *W
     C U/W-FOCAL:  16K-V4  NO/DA/TE

     01.10 T "HELLO",!
     *OUTPUT CLOSE

-    *^C
+Next, we'll break out of the U/W FOCAL environment to get back to OS/8 and show that the file is there, but with lines we don't want:

+    *^C                                        ⇠ that is, hit Ctrl-C
     .TYPE TEST.FC
     *W
     C U/W-FOCAL:  16K-V4  NO/DA/TE

     01.10 T "HELLO",!
     *OUTPUT CLOSE

+So, let's fix it.
+We'll use OS/8's `EDIT` program for this, but you could just as well use `TECO` or another text editor you like better:

     .R EDIT
     *TEST.FC<TEST.FC